What message is there for us in Jesus' words in Matthew 6:24?

 Lamenting all of this is easy.
 Lots of Christians bewail the irresistible materialism of our society.
 Yet they find it nearly impossible to live simply and give generously.

 Is there a way to disentangle ourselves?
-Is it possible to really be Christlike in an affluent society?
+What does it mean to be Christlike in an affluent society?

 The first step toward disentanglement is admitting how much we have sold out to mammon.

-In an address to one of the Nazarene Leadership Conferences, Timothy L. Smith identified"the unconsecrated enjoyment of wealth and social eminence" as one of the principal elements of corrosion that destroyed the spiritual life of the Methodist church.
+In an address to a Nazarene Leadership Conference, Timothy Smith pointed to "the unconsecrated enjoyment of wealth and social eminence" as a principal corrosive element that destroyed the spiritual life of the Methodist church.
 Today, a diabolical siren song seduces Christians with the words,"God wants you rich!"

 While on home assignment from the mission field, I listened to a California man spouting the "God wants you rich" philosophy.
 I brought up the seventeen Nazarenes who had died in a famine in Haiti not long before that.
 His response?
-Haitian believers are poor because they are spiritually deficient.
-These fellow believers died because they lacked the faith to claim God's promise of riches.
+Haitian believers are poor because they have a spiritual deficiency.
+These fellow believers died, he said, because they lacked the faith to claim God's promise of riches.

 I was stunned.
 I couldn't compose any rational response.
 I had to walk away from him.